Marlins vs. Athletics Player Props Betting Odds

-Player prop bet options for Jorge Soler, Esteury Ruiz and others are listed when the Miami Marlins host the Oakland Athletics at LoanDepot park on Friday (at 6:40 PM ET).
+You can find player prop bet odds for Jorge Soler, Esteury Ruiz and other players on the Miami Marlins and Oakland Athletics heading into their matchup at 4:10 PM ET on Saturday at LoanDepot park.

 Bet on this matchup or its props with DraftKings!